open-forest-observatory/ofo-argo/README.md

 ```
 <br/>

-The output of `argo version` should look like this:
+The output of `argo version` should look similar to the following screen shot.
+However, it should say '3.6.10'.
 <img width="400" alt="Screenshot 2025-06-20 at 10 03 30 AM" src="https://github.com/user-attachments/assets/06000374-86db-40f2-95f3-e89166a43a31" />

 <br/>
 <br/>

 b.
-Create a isolated environment for the argo workflow on kubernetes
+Create a isolated namespace for the argo workflow on kubernetes

 `kubectl create namespace argo`

 <br/>
 <br/>

 c.
-Put argo on to new environment on kubernetes.
-Installs workflow Controller which manages overall lifecycle of workflows.
-Also installs argo server which includes a web-based user interface.
+Installs workflow Controller which manages overall lifecycle of workflows and installs argo server which includes a web-based user interface.
+This specific url will install Argo workflow components in the `argo` kubernetes namespace, instead of cluster-wide.
+It provides an isolated environment separate from other applications in your cluster.
+The namespace acts as a virtual boundary that keeps Argo's resources (like its controller, server, and configurations) organized and segregated from other workloads.

 `kubectl apply -n argo -f https://github.com/argoproj/argo-workflows/releases/download/v3.6.10/namespace-install.yaml`